Galois action on the principal block and cyclic Sylow subgroups: Simple groups

 \begin{lem}[Navarro-Sambale-Tiep] Let $G$ be a finite group.
 If $\chi\in\irrp 2{G}$ is real-valued, then $\chi$ belongs to $B_0(G)$. \end{lem}

-From this we see that rational-valued characters of odd degree are always contained in $\irrp 2 {B_0(G)}^{\sigma_1}$.
-In particular, note that an odd character degree with multiplicity one must necessarily come from a character fixed by all automorphisms and Galois automorphisms, so a nontrivial character with such a degree satisfies Theorem \ref{simplegroupsp2}(b).
+In particular, note that an odd character degree of $G$ with multiplicity one must necessarily come from a character fixed by all automorphisms and $\mathcal{G}$, which is therefore an $X$-invariant member of $\irrp 2 {B_0(G)}^{\sigma_1}$.